Cime de Caron

 Cime de Caron is a mountain of Savoie, France.
 It lies in the Massif de la Vanoise range.
 It has an elevation of 3195 m above sea level.
 It is a mountain in the Three Valleys (Les Trois Vallées) a popular ski resort, in the valley of Les Belleville, in the resort of Val Thorens.
 It has four ski slopes: three black, and one red.
 One of the blacks (Combe de Rosael) goes into the secret fourth valley, in the three valleys, Orelle.
 Cime de Caron is the second-highest skiing point in the Three Valleys.
+A cable car was built on the mountain in 1982.